 - For frequent or heavy cocaine users, a urine test can show the drug for five to 14 days after the last dose.

-Cocaine can stay in your system for anywhere from 3.3 to 5.5 hours after you take it for the last time.
-Cocaine also has an active metabolite called benzoylecgonine, and that takes longer to be expelled from the body completely.
-It’s usually between one and two days before the metabolite leaves the system.
+Cocaine can stay in your system anywhere from 3.3 to 5.5 hours after you take it but cocaine also has an active metabolite called benzoylecgonine, and that takes longer to be expelled from the body completely.
+It’s usually between one and two days before this metabolite leaves the system.

 Estimates show that when someone takes cocaine, about 40% hydrolyzes to form benzoylecgonine.
-Then another 40% is metabolized by the liver, and then ecgonine methyl ester is produced.
-Cocaine, itself, has a relatively short half-life of around an hour, while the benzoylecgonine has a half-life of around six hours.
+Then, another 40% is metabolized by the liver, producing ecgonine methyl ester.
+Cocaine has a relatively short half-life of around an hour, while the benzoylecgonine has a half-life of around six hours.

 Table of Contents